 Barnard Teaches

-Barnard Teaches: Real Place + Digital Access is a technology and place-based learning initiative at Barnard College, funded by The Andrew W. Mellon Foundation in 2014.
-Originally planned for four classes spanning four years, the grant has funded eight courses and has been extended to October 2022 (see Ongoing Courses and Past Courses for more information).
-Barnard Teaches supports curricular innovation using new technologies through active faculty collaborations with curators, archivists, and collection managers at New York City institutions such as museums, libraries, and archives.
+Barnard Teaches: Real Place + Digital Access was a technology and place-based learning initiative at Barnard College, funded by The Andrew W. Mellon Foundation in 2014.
+Originally planned for four classes spanning four years, the grant funded eight courses and was extended to October 2022 (see List of Courses for more information).
+Barnard Teaches supported curricular innovation using new technologies through active faculty collaborations with curators, archivists, and collection managers at New York City institutions such as museums, libraries, and archives.

 Concept: to develop new and adapted courses with place-based learning and digital components, with each course meeting the following criteria: (1) students learn onsite at New York City institutions, (2) digital components of the course enhance and enrich the learning experience, and (3) collaborations between faculty, curators, and digital innovators create new points of access to share and learn information.